philip-martin/transformable/README.md

 This will zoom the element centrally within its parent element.
 Meaning the centre of the parent element will be the origin of the zoom.
 The parent element must have a height and width.
 ### `.scale(origin, amount)`
 ```
-// Make 50% bigger from point 50, 100.
-Origin point is relative to top left
+// Make 50% bigger
-// of the element before any transformations are applied.
-Nothing to do with
-// window/viewport coordinates
 myref.scale(new Point(50, 100), 1.5);
 ```
+First argument should be an instance of `Point` and is used as the origin for the scaling.
+The coordinates of the point are relative to top left of the element **before** any transformations are applied.
+It is not the window/viewport pixels.
 ### `.translate = function (x, y[, transition])`
 ```
 // translate left 50px and down 100px with smooth transition